futurewei-cloud/ARM-Datacenter.MM/_posts/2020-04-22-aarch64-debug-kernel.md

 One item you might need to customize is the "root=/dev/vda1" argument.
 This tells the kernel where to find your boot partition.
 This might vary depending on your VM image.

 ~~~
-qemu/build/aarch64-softmmu/qemu-system-aarch64 -nographic -machine virt,gic-version=max -m 2G -cpu max -netdev user,id=vnet,hostfwd=:127.0.0.1:0-:22 -device virtio-net-pci,netdev=vnet -drive file=./mini_ubuntu.img,if=none,id=drive0,cache=writeback -device virtio-blk,drive=drive0,bootindex=0 -drive file=./flash0.img,format=raw,if=pflash -drive file=./flash1.img,format=raw,if=pflash -smp 4 -kernel ./linux/arch/arm64/boot/Image -append "root=/dev/vda2 nokaslr console=ttyAMA0" -initrd ./initrd.img-5.5.11 -s -S
+qemu/build/aarch64-softmmu/qemu-system-aarch64 -nographic\
+                  -machine virt,gic-version=max -m 2G -cpu max\
+                  -netdev user,id=vnet,hostfwd=:127.0.0.1:0-:22\
+                  -device virtio-net-pci,netdev=vnet\
+                  -drive file=./mini_ubuntu.img,if=none,id=drive0,cache=writeback\
+                  -device virtio-blk,drive=drive0,bootindex=0\
+                  -drive file=./flash0.img,format=raw,if=pflash\
+                  -drive file=./flash1.img,format=raw,if=pflash -smp 4\
+                  -kernel ./linux/arch/arm64/boot/Image\
+                  -append "root=/dev/vda2 nokaslr console=ttyAMA0"\
+                  -initrd ./initrd.img-5.5.11 -s -S
 ~~~

 <B>-s</B> tells QEMU to use the TCP port :1234<BR>
 <b>-S</b> will pause at startup, waiting for the debugger to attach.

-Before we get started debugging, update your .gdbinit with the following:
+Before we get started debugging, update your ~/.gdbinit with the following:

 ~~~
 add-auto-load-safe-path linux-5.5.11/scripts/gdb/vmlinux-gdb.py
 ~~~

 In another window, start the debugger.
-Note, if you are on a x86 host debugging aarch64, then you need to use gdb-multiarch.
+Note, if you are on a x86 host debugging aarch64, then you need to use gdb-multiarch (sudo apt-get gdb-multiarch).
 In our case below we are on an aarch64 host, so we just use gdb.

 It's very important to note that we receive the "done" message below indicating symbols were loaded successfully, otherwise the following steps will not work.